Chandrakala-Gandreti/web3d/README.md

 GSAP / ScrollMagic / Locomotive Scroll (for scroll animations)

-Blender (for 3D modeling, optional)
+Sketchfab (for 3D modeling, optional)

 📦 Use Cases